Senexis/RDO-GG/docs/guides/settings.md

 ### Roles

-Role settings are used in specific features of the bot, and allow you to select a User Role to use in those features.
+Role settings are used in specific features of RDO Compendium, and allow you to select a User Role to use in those features.

 | Setting               | Description                                                | Premium |
 | :-------------------- | :--------------------------------------------------------- | :-----: |